agubler/dojo-hn/README.md

 ## Build

-Run `dojo build` to create a production build for the project.
+To create a production build of the application, run `npm run build:prod`.
 The built artifacts will be stored in the `output/dist` directory.

+To create a developement build of the application, run `npm run build:dev`.
+The built artifacts will be stored in the `output/dev` directory.

 ## Development server

-Run `dojo build --watch --dev` to create a development build and watch.
-Creates the dev artifacts in the `output/dev/` directory.
+To create run the application with a development server, run `npm run build:dev:watch`.

 ## Further help